Anemurium

 Anemurium (Ἀνεμούριον), also called Animurium, is an ancient city whose ruins, now called Eski Anamur or Anemuryum, are close to the modern Turkish city of Anamur.
 It was in the Roman province of Cilicia, later Isauria, and was situated near a high promontory (Cape Anamur) that marks the southernmost point of Asia Minor, only 64 km from Cyprus.
 In the Middle Ages, it was called Stallimur.

 History

-Anemurium was already in existence in the Hellenistic period.
+In the Periplus of Pseudo-Scylax, Anemurium is described as a cape with a city.

+Antiochus III the Great moved past Anemurium during his campaign along the southern coast of Asia Minor circa 197 BC.

 In AD 52, it was besieged by a local tribe, known as the Clietae, led by Troxobor, but Antiochus IV of Commagene broke the siege and after executing Troxobor and a few of the leading chieftains, pardoned the rest.
 It was under threat from a similar quarter in 382.
 Coins from its mint survive from the time of Antiochus IV of Commagene (38–72) to Valerian (253–259).
 In 260, it was captured by the Sasanians, an event that sent Anemurium into decline for many decades, but it recovered to some degree in the fourth century until the mid-7th century when it was more or less completely abandoned, probably because the Arab occupation of Cyprus made the coast unsafe.